tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-on-windows.md

 <Content />

-This guide explains how to quickly deploy Tapdata services on a Windows platform.
+This guide explains how to quickly deploy TapData services on a Windows platform.

 :::tip